 - Different parent topics are used for uplink messages and downlink messages.
 Uplink messages are messages sent from CSG instances to management and control services.
 Downlink messages are messages sent from management and control services to CSG instances.

-- Messages with different priorities or a large gap in size use different parent topics.
+- Messages with different priorities or large size differences use different parent topics.

-For the interaction process described in the preceding section, we recommend that you use point-to-point (P2P) messages provided by Message Queue for MQTT.
+For the interaction process described above, we recommend that you use Message Queue for MQTTP2P messages provided by.
 P2P messages do not need to be subscribed, and therefore the sender can directly specify the peer end to receive them.
 For more information, see P2P Messaging model (MQTT).

 - Parameter design for message sending and receivingThe CSG console uses MQTT to simulate RPC calls.
 Therefore, the messages sent by the console directly use noreply without return values.
 Previous messages do not need to be received again.
 After receiving the error code, the console prompts you to issue the command again.
 You need to configure your MQTT client as follows: